-(a) Critical Accounting Judgements
+(a) Critical Accounting Judgments

 Critical accounting judgments are accounting policies that have been identified as being complex or involving subjective judgments or assessments.
-The determination by management as to whether a mortgage and interest receivable is impaired has been identified as a critical judgment.
+The determination by management as to whether mortgage or interest receivable is impaired has been identified as a critical judgment.